New statutory voltage limits for Queensland

 New voltage limits

-By 1 July 2020, our electricity networks will operate within a ‘preferred operating range’ of 230 volts +6/-2%.
+From 1 July 2020, our electricity networks will aim to operate within a ‘preferred operating range’ of 230 volts +6/-2%.
 This range is set out in AS 61000.3.100 (Steady state voltage limits in public electricity systems).
 The preferred range aims to optimise the network to ensure electrical appliances operate more safely and efficiently.